PePoPiPu/Harvard-CS50/project/README.md

   generateGalaxy();
 ```
 See that `generateGalaxy()` function?
 Yes, the way I thought of updating every parameter in the galaxy was to generate a new galaxy!
-Let's dive in and see how that function works:
+### 3.7 Generating a new galaxy with the custom parameters:
 ```
 function generateGalaxy() {